 2. Undercarriage Components: Find Problems Early to Prevent a Mid-Season Failure

 Spotting wear on the rubberized surface of your midrollers, idlers, or drive wheels can avoid a time-consuming breakdown during heavy pulling.
 Heat is the #1 enemy of tracks, and the midrollers take the brunt of heat buildup during extreme operations.
 As the temperature climbs, they lose cut and tear resistance.
 If a cut has started on the edge of a midroller, you’ll have to keep a close eye on it.
-If cables or the metal rim is exposed, you’ll have to replace them or risk damage to the entire track system.
+If there are flat spots or a significant portion of the coating is missing on your midrollers, you’ll have to replace them immediately or risk damage to the entire track system.
 If you notice your midrollers beginning to round or dome, with more rubber across the middle of the roller and less at the edges, don’t worry—this is a normal wear progression.

 Another solution to combating midroller failure is to invest in polyurethane midrollers.
 At NTS Tire Supply, we offer AgriTraxx® Midrollers by Superior Tire and Rubber Corporation to help ensure more uptime under demanding field conditions.
 These rollers slide easier against the rubber track and avoid the destructive heating/cooling cycles that ruin standard rubber midrollers.
 Superior also offers a no bond failure guarantee on its midrollers.
 Contact NTS Tire Supply to learn if polyurethane rollers can give you the edge in warding off track failure this fall.